Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 It took him the better part of the morning to reach his destination, the door.

-When he stood before it, he rested a moment, took a drink from his water ,i›ottle, wiped his mouth on the back of his hand, smiled.
+When he stood before it, he rested a moment, took a drink from his water bottle, wiped his mouth on the back of his hand, smiled.

 Then he sat down with his back against the door and ate his lunch.
 When he had finished, he threw the leaf wrappings over the edge and watched them fall, drifting from side to side on the air currents, until they were out of sight.
 He lit his pipe then and smoked.